How to Crop & Re-size Photos for Your Farm Website & Emails

 If you’re working with Grapevine, we’ll be the ones to crop and re-size your photos when we build your website.
 This guide is especially for farms who are building their own website, as well as for our farm clients who might be managing photos for ongoing email marketing and website updates.

-Getting your farm photos ready for use in your website and marketing emails is easy — just download the free software, then crop, scale, and export.
-Here’s our step-by-step guide!
+Getting your farm photos ready for use in your website and marketing emails is easy — just follow our steps to crop, scale, and export!

 (Related: Find out why you should be optimizing your farm photos!)